French mayors rap Dexia "trickery" as rescue brews

-PARIS Dexia (DEXI.BR) "tricked" French towns into taking out complex loans that saddled them with crippling interest payments, mayors told a parliamentary hearing Wednesday, ahead of an expected break-up of the crisis-stricken bank.
+PARIS Oct 5 Dexia "tricked" French towns into taking out complex loans that saddled them with crippling interest payments, mayors told a parliamentary hearing on Wednesday, ahead of an expected break-up of the crisis-stricken bank.

 With a restructuring plan for the lender expected as early as Thursday, following a pledge from Belgium and France to guarantee its financing in the face of a dramatic share-price slide, some local authorities said now was the time to bring the business of local-government lending under tight control.